 The new Project Finance 2021 guide features 19 jurisdictions.
 The guide provides the latest legal information on public-private partnership (PPP) transactions, guarantees and security, judgments of foreign courts, foreign investment, structuring and documentation considerations, bankruptcy and insolvency, insurances, tax, and project and financing agreements.

 In recent years, the number of participants in global project finance markets has increased notably, as a wider range of lenders and sponsors, located in various parts of the world, have become active players.

 The capacity to fund large-scale projects and historical experience in cross-border transactions have led commercial banks to act as a traditional source of financing.
-However, the financial crisis and the changes in the financial regulatory framework, such as the Basel III standards, have limited the availability of credit and made multi-sourced financing for commercial banks into the main structure filling the funding gap worldwide.
+However, the financial crisis and the changes in the financial regulatory framework, such as the Basel III standards, have limited the availability of credit and have brought multi-sourced financing for commercial banks into the main structure, filling the funding gap worldwide.

 This means that large-scale projects are now financed using more sophisticated and complex financial and legal instruments, provided by a diverse set of public and private institutions.
 In recent years, the diversity of market participants has risen, including capital markets investors, export credit agencies (ECAs), multilateral development finance institutions and government lending institutions.

 Notwithstanding this increased complexity, a combination of local market expertise, sound commercial structures (and relationships), due diligence and robust security packages has helped to ensure that the new structures are used effectively.

 Moreover, global economic growth and the consequent increased demand for energy have become a major driver for capital investment; this is especially the case in fast-growing countries.
 In emerging markets, despite the political uncertainty (especially with COVID-19) and tighter fiscal policies, the flows from developed financial markets have driven the search for yields.